 They may be more likely to develop problems of addiction in an attempt to reduce their anxiety.
 These combined issues also mean that under or unemployment is frequent problem.
 Since there is no public route for pursuing an adult diagnosis, they may be forced to go private, which may be too expensive for them to access.

 Furthermore, even if they were diagnosed as children, autistic adults can face other challenges.
 Certain clinical supports stop abruptly at the age of 18, even if they require further assistance.
 Finding a therapist for anxiety may be harder if the professional isn’t familiar with autism.
 Long term employment may be difficult due to job interviews, workplace culture or a lack of supports.
-We’ve outlined relevant pages below.
+We’ve compiled a list of books about autistic adults for further reading.